 It’s now officially spring and as the days are getting warmer, we are more and more drawn to crunchy salads over winter soups for lunch.
 I recently met Jessica Grosman over Instagram and we immediately bonded over a love for pumpkin seeds and plant-based desserts.
 Jessica is a registered dietitian and culinary nutrition educator with a passion for experimenting and putting her own creative spin on recipe classics.
 The top five things you’ll always find in her fridge?
 Kale, carrots, hummus, pumpkin seeds and Dijon mustard.
 If you love kale salad as much as I do, you’ll love her crunchy edition here; it’s full of healthy fats, fiber and antioxidants.
 And if you’re vegan or dairy-free, you’ll die for her dressing.

 From Jessica: This simple salad is made with one of my go-to ingredients: kale!
-I created a delicious dressing made from Vanilla Spice Sunflower Seed Butter.
-And instead of croutons, I swapped in Triple Berry Seednola for crunch!
+I created a delicious dressing made from Vanilla Spiced Sunflower Seed Butter.
+And instead of croutons, I swapped in Triple Berry Seed'nola for crunch!

-- 1 1/2 Tbsp 88 Acres Vanilla Spice Sunflower Seed Butter
+- 1 1/2 tablespoons 88 Acres Vanilla Spiced Sunflower Seed Butter

-- 2 Tbsp Sunflower Seed Oil (or other neutral oil)
+- 2 tablespoons sunflower seed oil (or other neutral oil)